Using the NVDA Screen Reader to Test Web Accessibility

 If you’re new to NVDA, you probably won’t have the same experience as a long-time user.

-With that said, downloading a screen reader can provide useful insights to help you create accessible content.
+With that said, downloading a screen reader can provide valuable insights to help you create accessible content.
 Since NVDA is free and flexible, it’s an excellent option — but to create accessible content for every website visitor, you’ll need a more comprehensive testing strategy.

 Download our white paper on Building for Digital Accessibility at Scale to learn why a hybrid approach provides the best path to web accessibility →